 UVC LAMPS AND SAFETY

-UVC light at wavelengths between 200 nm e 280 nm is much more “intense sunlight, therefore in the "man-machine relationship" one must ensure the correct use of the system as well as its security compliance.
+UVC light at wavelengths between 200 nm and 280 nm is much more “intense sunlight, therefore in the "man-machine relationship" one must ensure the correct use of the system as well as its security compliance.
+To guarantee this and other regulatory aspects, all equipment must bear the CE mark as proof of the positive passing of all the checks required by the CE certification of products.

-At the skin level, indeed, UVC light can cause mildly significant reactions and burns; while at the ocular level, damage affecting the cornea and retina cannot be excluded.
+At the skin level, especially, UVC light can cause mildly significant reactions and burns; while at the ocular level, damage affecting the cornea and retina cannot be excluded.

 Other risks associated with the use of UVC light are rooted in the fact that some devices produce ozone during their operation, while some produce heat and others make considerable movements in their cycle of use.
-Therefore, the general safety of UVC lamps must be taken into consideration and well defined in the materials that certify their compliance.
+Therefore, the safety of UVC lamps must be evaluated as for all other electrical and electronic equipment within the process certificazione CE.
+Specific hazards are highlighted and addressed as part of the product risk assessment.

 To request more information on this topic, write to email@example.com